JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7942 days**.

-And here is a just a random fact -  **The average number of guests that attend a wedding in the U.S. is 189**.
+And here is a just a random fact -  **The largest bill U.S. bill made is for $100,000**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)